Bathroom adaptations to suit your tastes

 If you have a chronic illness or a disability that prevents you from getting into and out of the bath easily – and you intend to live in your current property for the next five years – you may be eligible for a Disabled Facilities Grant (DFG).

-Social services or your local environmental health department may be able to offer DFGs of up to £30,000 to eligible people who want to make necessary home improvements.
+Social services or your local environmental health department may be able to offer DFGs of up to £30,000 (in England) to eligible people who want to make necessary home improvements.
 They also sometimes offer low-cost loans.
 However, your income and savings have to be assessed first, and referrals from an OT are normally required.

 Buying a bath to suit your needs